 - Alexandria Hill (MM Violin Performance) and Davis King (MM Viola Performance): "Chroma Podcast" - conversations about diversity in classical music

 - Karen Hunt (MM Voice Performance): "The Valkyrie Ensemble" - a female-driven opera company

 CCPA Performing Social Justice Residency

 Each year, the Chicago College of Performing Arts hosts a guest artist or ensemble that exemplifies the performance of social justice.
-The artist engages with students, faculty, and staff, through multiple mediums including discussion, lecture, community engagement, and performance.
-Past guests of the CCPA Performing Social Justice Residency have included Boston University Professor, Andre de Quadros, Percussionist, Allen Otte, and will feature Catherine Beeson, Assistant Principal Violist of the Colorado Symphony for the 2019 residency.
+The artist engages with students, faculty, and staff through multiple mediums including discussion, lecture, community engagement, and performance.
+The 2020 artist in residence was CCPA alumnus Adrian Dunn and featured his production "Redemption: Live," a collection of gospel and spiritual songs arranged in response to the Black Lives Matter movement.
+Past guests of the CCPA Social Justice Residency have included Boston University Professor, Andre de Quadros, Percussionist, Allen Otte, and Assistant Principal Violist of the Colorado Symphony, Catherine Beeson.